Helge Nissen: Life and career

 Outside of the RDT, Nissen made guest appearances at several Scandinavian opera houses.
 He made his debut at the Royal Swedish Opera in 1905.
-In 1909 he was committed to the Royal Opera, London.
+In 1909 he sang at the Royal Opera, London.
 In 1911 he toured North America along with the University of Copenhagen Chorus.

 Nissen was the third husband of Danish actress Gudrun Houlberg.
-In 1921 he portrayed the title role in the film Leaves from Satan's Book.
-It was his only film appearance.
+In 1921 he portrayed the title role in the film Leaves from Satan's Book, his only film appearance.
 In 1907 he was named a Kongelige Kammersangere.
-He committed suicide in 1926.
-He is buried in Holmens Cemetery in Copenhagen.
+He committed suicide in 1926 in Copenhagen.
+He is buried in the Holmen Cemetery there.